Rehoming Your Dog

 - Don’t forget your phone number and the times you can be reached

 You have every right to screen all potential new owners who inquire about your pet.
 Don’t let anyone rush or intimidate you.
 Think of it as an adoption, not a sale.
 Choose the person you think will make the best companion for your dog.
+We have attached a generic application form below if you wish to use to help with this,

 If someone responds to your advert, you should screen them over the phone before introducing them to your dog.
 This will help you rule out any unsuitable adopters early on.